 The Council is funded through a portion of registration fees paid by all doctors in NSW.

-Council members are appointed to two or three standing committees which meet monthly to make decisions about individual practitioners being managed within the health, performance and conduct streams.
+Council members are appointed to standing committees which meet monthly to make decisions about individual practitioners being managed within the health, performance and conduct streams.

 Council hearings are conducted by delegates of the Council who are selected from a panel of appropriately qualified and experienced community and medical hearing members.

-Find out more about our decision-making pathways here.The Council’s secretariat handles the day-to-day work of the Council, including coordinating and supporting hearings by the Council and its committees and panels, as well as monitoring doctors who have conditions placed on their registration.
-Secretariat staff are employed by the NSW Ministry of Health.
+Find out more about our decision-making pathways here.The Council’s secretariat handles the day-to-day work of the Council, includin managing the complaints process and engaing with with both individual complainants and medical practitioners who are the subject of a complaint, coordinating and supporting hearings by the Council and its committees and panels, as well as monitoring doctors who have conditions placed on their registration.
+Secretariat staff are employed by the NSW Health Professional Councils Authority.
+They do not have decision-making powers.

 Other health regulation organisations